David Di Tommaso

-David di Elias Alemu Tommaso (6 October 1979 – 29 November 2005) was a French professional footballer who played as a central defender.
+David di Tommaso (6 October 1979 – 29 November 2005) was a French professional footballer who played as a central defender.

 Early life

 Di Tommaso was born in Échirolles, Isère.
 His father Pascal Di Tommaso and uncle Louis Di Tommaso both played in Ligue 2 for Grenoble Foot 38 in the 1980s.
 His younger brother Yohan Di Tommaso is also a professional footballer.

 Career

 Monaco

 Di Tommaso was promoted to the first team of Monaco during the 1998–99 season.
 He made his professional debut under head coach Claude Puel on 16 January 1999 against Lens coming on as a second-half substitute for John Arne Riise.
 After this match, he won a starting place for four matches alongside Julien Rodriguez against Paris Saint-Germain, Le Havre and Stade Rennais.
 He was part of the team that won the 2000 Ligue 1 title.
 He then played in the UEFA Champions League and was selected for the French national youth football team.